 The U.S. Department of State also recommends against cruise ship travel, and warns that repatriation flights should not be relied upon as an option for US citizens under the potential risk of quarantine by local authorities.

 Disney Cruise Line has temporarily modified their cancellation policy.
 Guests booked on a cruise that has been canceled can choose between a 125% credit to be used for a future sailing within 15 months of their original sail date, or a full refund.
 Call 1-866-325-2112 or 407-566-3510 or contact your travel agent for more information.

 If you have a non-Disney cruise planned, be aware that all members of the Cruise Lines International Association (CLIA) extended their suspension of cruises in U.S. waters through JUNE 2021.
-Princess Cruises has ceased sailing its 18 ships through MAY 14 2021.
+Princess Cruises has ceased its U.S. sailings through NOVEMBER 1 2021.
 Viking River Cruises has suspended all operations through JULY 31 2021.
 Carnival has canceled all sailings out of the United States through at least JUNE 30 2021, and Holland America has paused all operations to and from Canadian ports until 2022.

 Adventures by Disney

 Adventures by Disney has CANCELED all departures through APRIL 30, 2021.
 The only exceptions are the March 15 Arizona and Utah Adventures, and April 10 Costa Rica Adventure, which will depart as scheduled.

 Guests currently booked on Adventures through August 2021 can change their reservation and receive a 100% credit to be used toward a future Adventure.
 They must make their change 65 days prior to the Adventure start date, and may select an alternative adventure and/or a new travel date for itineraries departing through December 31, 2022.
 Guests currently booked on trips through March 31, 2022 now have until 65 days prior to their Adventure start date to make final payment.